-Purpose of Form - Form 5305-A is a model custodial account agreement that meets the requirements of section 408(a).
+Form 5305-SA is a model custodial account agreement that meets the requirements of sections 408(a) and 408(p).
 However, only Articles I through VII have been reviewed by the IRS.
-A traditional individual retirement account (traditional IRA) is established after the form is fully executed by both the individual (Depositor) and the Custodian.
-To make a regular contribution to a traditional IRA for a year, the IRA must be established no later than the due date of the individual's income tax return for the tax year (excluding extensions).
-This account must be created in the United States for the exclusive benefit of the Depositor or his or her beneficiaries.
-Do not file form 5305-A with the IRS.
+A SIMPLE IRA is established after the form is fully executed by both the individual (Participant) and the Custodian.
+This account must be created in the United States for the exclusive benefit of the participant or his or her beneficiaries.
+Do not file Form 5305-S with the IRS.
 Instead, keep it with your records.
-For more information on IRAs, including the required disclosures the custodian must give the depositor, see Pub.
+For more information on SIMPLE IRAs, including the required disclosures the custodian must give the participant, see Pub.
 590-A, Contributions to Individual Retirement Arrangements, and Pub.
-590-B, Distributions from Individual Retirement Arrangements.
+590-B, Distributions from Individual Retirement Arrangements; and Pub 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans).